Two students looking at a computer

 Communicating Data

 The vast amounts of information in a variety of types provide both opportunities and challenges to organisations daily.
 A primary aspect of data science is to make this information accessible to different groups of audiences, in different forms and mechanisms.
-Visualising data is an essential skill in communicating data effectively and is therefore a key process in decision making within organisations.
+Visualising data is an essential skill in communicating data effectively and is therefore a key process in decision making within organisations and in information dissemination to the public.

 This module will focus on theories and methods for visualising and presenting data and insights to different audiences.
 The module will discuss the building blocks of data visualisation, such as visual elements, and cover how to create and critique different visualisations to display data.
 The module will also cover design considerations and good practices in data visualisation and presentation.